GPS Ground Stations: The Complete Guide to Global Positioning System Ground Infrastructure

 GPS Ground Station Network Architecture

 The Operational Control System forms a hierarchical network of interconnected facilities.
-Data flows from monitor stations to the master control facility through encrypted channels.
+Data flows from monitor stations to the method control facility through encrypted channels.
 Backup stations maintain continuous operations during primary system maintenance.

 GPS fleet tracking network infrastructure diagram